 We have a Windows desktop product called Doc Converter Pro.
-It is the easy way for you to convert your Word, PDF and other files formats to HTML.
+It is an easy way for you to convert your Word, PDF, and other file formats to HTML.
 You can convert one file or batch convert hundreds of files in one go.
 You can also create your own custom templates to give you full control over your conversions.

 The advantage of a desktop application is it will be faster if you are converting lots of files also it is a good option if your files are private as nothing will leave your system.